Join the Squad

 Pre-probate week will be a time for you to see what being on the squad is like and for members to get to know all of you.

 Once you have completed 6 hours of interaction either at drills or at our open house events and submitted your written application, you will be considered for an invitation for an interview.
-Interviews will be held from February 3rd to February 5th at The Inn at Virginia Tech.
-Attire is business professional, and MASKS are required.
+Interviews will be held from February 2nd to 4th at The Inn at Virginia Tech.
+Attire is business professional, masks are not required.
 Each interview slot is 15 minutes.
 Please arrive 15 minutes early for your interview.

-If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, February 6th at 12pm-4pm.
-Following your first meeting, all of membership, including probates, will attend a business meeting the evening of February 6th.
+If you accept an offer to be a probationary member, your first probate meeting will be held on Sunday, February 5th from 12pm-4pm.
+Following your first meeting, all of membership, including probates, will attend a business meeting the evening of February 5th.
 This first day will be busy with paperwork and uniform organization.
 Expect that most of your afternoon will be spent at the station.

 Probationary classes usually range from five to fifteen individuals, based on need at the time.
 The probationary process runs for twelve weeks.
 It is designed to educate probates about our agency, emergency medical services, and ensure it is a commitment you are wanting to make.